autodiff/autodiff/README.md

 are evaluated together with *u*, in contrast with three forward passes, each one computing the individual derivatives).

-Similar as before, we can use **autodiff** to enable reverse automatic differentiation for our function *f* by simply replacing type `double` by `autodiff::var` as follows:
+Similar as before, we can use {{autodiff}} to enable reverse automatic differentiation for our function *f* by simply replacing type `double` by `autodiff::var` as follows: